 The National Endowment for the Humanities (NEH) is accepting applications on an open continuous basis for volunteer student and other internships.
 While we are unable to provide paid internships at this time, we are able to provide valuable experience working in program and administrative offices of the Endowment.

 - Office of the Chairman

 - General Counsel

 - Education Programs

 - Research Programs

-You must be a U.S. citizen to apply for an NEH internship.
+You must be a U.S. citizen or foreign national residing legally in the U.S. and enrolled in a U.S. academic degree granting institution to apply for a NEH internship.
 If you prefer an internship in a particular office, click on that office and direct your application to the individual specified.
 If you have no particular preference or there is no specific internship matching your interest, send your application to the Office of Human Resources at the address shown below.
 Please submit a resume and cover letter indicating where in the NEH you wish consideration for an internship and the time period for which you are available (including the number of hours/days of the week if you will not be available for a full-time work schedule).
 A writing sample and copy of your transcript, if applying for a student internship, is requested but not required.
 Also, for student applicants from colleges or universities that grant academic credit for internships, please indicate if you are seeking an internship for academic credit.
 Your application will be directed to appropriate NEH divisions and offices for consideration.
 Submit materials to: